-□ Workshop costs should begin to be available via a workshop or brochure, so plan the exact workshop budget.
-Include c Registration fee, lodging, transportation, food and supplies. lodgings provide kitchens where you may prepare your own for meals that are not included.
-Also budget for free time to attractions. ) area $\square$ Send an informational letter home to parents detailing dates and costs.
-Request a non-refundable deposit along with a commitmen signed by both the student and parent.
-This will complete sto registration on time. $\square$ Set up a payment plan schedule for parents/students who ne break up their balance due into multiple payments.
-Get both and student to sign off on this. n parents ☐ Get fundraising update from student committee.
-Remind the em:
+- □ Workshop costs should begin to be available via a workshop website or brochure, so plan the exact workshop budget.
+Include costs for: Registration fee, lodging, transportation, food and supplies.
+Some lodgings provide kitchens where you may prepare your own food for meals that are not included.
+Also budget for free time to area attractions. - Send an informational letter home to parents detailing dates and costs.
+Request a non-refundable deposit along with a commitment form signed by both the student and parent.
+This will complete staff registration on time. - Set up a payment plan schedule for parents/students who need to break up their balance due into multiple payments.
+Get both parents and student to sign off on this. - □ Get fundraising update from student committee.
+Remind them that fundraising needs to be done by end of April. - \Box Continue to monitor the yearbook budget.